Research

 CIMAV - Congrès Interdisciplinaire sur les Modèles Avancés de Vagues

 Title.
-An high-order robust DG/FV scheme for nonlinear shallow water equations with source terms on unstructured grids.
+A high-order robust DG/FV scheme for nonlinear shallow water equations with source terms on unstructured grids

 [Slides]